Sectarianism: After Ottoman rule

 Before the fall of the Ottoman Empire and the French Mandate in Syria, the Syrian territory had already witnessed massacres on the Maronite Christians, other Christians, Alawites, Shias and Ismailiyas, which had resulted in distrustful sentiments between the members of different sects.
 In an attempt to protect the minority communities against the majority Sunni population, France, with the command of Henri Gouraud, created five states for the following sects: Armenians, Alawites, Druzes, Maronite Christians and Sunni Muslims.
 This focus on minorities was new and part of a divide-and-rule strategy of the French, which enhanced and politicized differences between sects.
 The restructuring by the French caused the Alawite community to advance itself from their marginalized position.
 In addition to that, the Alawites were also able to obtain a position of power through granting top level positions to family members of the ruling clan or other tribal allies of the Alawite community.

-During the period 1961–1980, Syria was not necessarily exclusively ruled by the Alawite sect, but due to efforts of the Sunni Muslim extremist opponents of the Ba’th regime in Syria, it was perceived as such.
-The Ba’ath regime was being dominated by the Alawite community, as well as were other institutions of power.
+During the period 1961–1980, Syria was not necessarily exclusively ruled by the Alawite sect, but due to efforts of the Sunni Muslim extremist opponents of the Ba'ath regime in Syria, it was perceived as such.
+The Ba'ath regime was being dominated by the Alawite community, as well as were other institutions of power.
 As a result of this, the regime was considered to be sectarian, which caused the Alawite community to cluster together, as they feared for their position.
 This period is actually contradictory as Hafez al-Assad tried to create a Syrian Arab nationalism, but the regime was still regarded as sectarian and sectarian identities were reproduced and politicized.

 Sectarian tensions that later gave rise to the Syrian civil war, had already appeared in society due to events preceding 1970.
 For example, President Hafez al-Assad's involvement in the Lebanese civil war by giving political aid to Maronite Christians in Lebanon.
 This was viewed by many Sunny Muslims as an act of treason, which made them link al-Assad's actions to his Alawite identity.
 The Muslim Brothers, a part of the Sunni Muslims, used those tensions towards the Alawites as a tool to boost their political agenda and plans.
 Several assassinations were carried out by the Muslim Brothers, mostly against Alawites, but also against some Sunni Muslims.
 The failed assassination attempt on President Hafez al-Assad is arguably the most well-known.
 Part of the animosity between the Alawites and the Sunni Islamists of the Muslim Brothers is due to the secularization of Syria, which the later holds the Alawites in power to be responsible for.